 Sydney is a bustling metropolis with iconic monuments and an energy unlike any other.
 But venture beyond the harbour to discover breathtaking beaches, historic towns, and natural wonders in our guide to the best day trips from Sydney.

-Sydney, the vibrant and bustling city on Australia’s east coast, is world-renowned for its stunning harbor, iconic landmarks, and lively atmosphere.
+Sydney, the vibrant and bustling city on Australia’s east coast, is world-renowned for its stunning harbour, iconic landmarks, and lively atmosphere.

 But if you venture beyond the city limits, you’ll discover incredible destinations where you can cool off, unwind, get active, feast on local produce, or simply laze on the idyllic paradise of the region’s most breathtaking beaches.